What is open and closed in Ottawa on Canada Day - ExBulletin

 If CanadaDay is your regular day of garbage collection, it will be moved to Saturday.

-All city parking regulations and restrictions apply and new event-related parking and parking restrictions will be placed in the areas of the city where events are scheduled to take place.
+All regulations and parking restrictions in the city apply.
+New parking and event-related restrictions will be placed in the areas of the city where the events will take place.

 These parking restrictions will be in effect until the signs are removed and the city requires drivers to check for signs before parking.
 Failure to comply with these restrictions may result in a ticket and withdrawal.